Mind, Body, Spirit

 What you will be learning

-There are many forms of healing, whether it be healing of the physical body, addressing mental health, or healing a fragmented soul or spirit.
 But how do they connect and where do they cross over?
 The answer is not simple.
 Healing is a complex but beautiful web of interconnected practices, techniques, and influences.
-Whether we use shamanic practices and plant medicine to transcend into different worlds, or through the use of Western therapies ā€“ each personā€™s journey will be deeply personal and entirely unique.
+Whether we use shamanic practices and plant medicine to transcend into different worlds, or through the use of Western therapies – each person’s journey will be deeply personal and entirely unique.
 Here, we look at shamanism and plant medicine and see how these ancient traditions can be interwoven and work together with the Western contemporary paradigm of trauma.

-ā€œThe wisdom of healing and shamanism is in their DNA.
-We honor their ancient traditions with our work as facilitators, and together, we bring healing through Ayahuasca ceremoniesā€
+“The wisdom of healing and shamanism is in their DNA.
+We honor their ancient traditions with our work as facilitators, and together, we bring healing through Ayahuasca ceremonies”

 Transcending Worlds to Reconnect

 A central theme in shamanism is to revive soul loss.
-Soul loss is a condition where individuals sense they are losing meaning in life ā€“ they feel like they donā€™t belong and can become disconnected from others.
+Soul loss is a condition where individuals sense they are losing meaning in life – they feel like they don’t belong and can become disconnected from others.
 It is thought to be caused when a traumatic event (be it physical or emotional) causes the energy of the individual to fragment; parts of the soul can get lost or trapped, disrupting the natural flow of energy and vitality in a person.

 Life can be stressful, so everyone will go through the trauma of some degree and therefore soul loss may happen.
 However, some life experiences that can cause prolonged or more severe pain.
 These might include emotional, physical, sexual or psychological abuse, grief, addictions, birth trauma, war, or torture.